Death and the Miser: Subject and interpretation

-The Foreground
+The foreground

 The meaning of the foreground is still unclear and debated by art historians, though they're reasonably certain about the symbolism inside the room.
 The Ars moriendi does not contain a depiction of armor, or even pieces of it, and no other influence has satisfactorily explained their presence.
 Most hypotheses fall into two schools of thought; the fabric, weapons, and armor are of symbolic significance, or they represent the miser's former life, before Death came to take him.
-Art historians' opinions have seem to run the gamut of possibilities just in the 20th century alone, which include the following by no less than a dozen art historians:
+Art historians' opinions run the gamut of possibilities just in the 20th century alone, which include the following by no less than a dozen art historians: